 We are not expected.
-Some cattle are shooed out of the camp as we attempt to validate that we have in fact booked a night at the camp.
+Some cattle are shooed out of the camp while we attempt to validate that we have in fact booked a night at the camp.
 The reception and bar are closed.
 There are no other guests.
 The pool is empty.
 It does not appear as if they are in fact doing business at this time, however, we manage to smooth things out.

 The Milky Way

 We have been living in Europe for the past two decades.
-Nothing particularly unusal in that statement except for the fact that finding somewhere truly remote is rather challenging.
+Nothing particularly unusual in that statement except for the fact that finding somewhere truly remote is rather challenging.

 The ‘road’ to Gweta